ppy/osu-wiki/wiki/Tournaments/Common_seeding_methods/en.md

 ### Zipf's law

-Much like Sum of Placements, this seeding method ranks all scores on each map played, but it then gives the team points according to a version of the [Zipf–Mandelbrot law](https://en.wikipedia.org/wiki/Zipf%E2%80%93Mandelbrot_law).
-This yields a particularly high number of points for the top scorers on each map (largest gap between the first and second highest score), and seeding is then determined by the sum of all points received (with the highest sum receiving seed 1).
+Much like the sum of placements method, this seeding method ranks all scores on each map played, but it then gives the team points according to a version of the [Zipf–Mandelbrot law](https://en.wikipedia.org/wiki/Zipf%E2%80%93Mandelbrot_law).
+This yields a particularly high number of points for the top scorers on each map (largest gap between the first and second-highest score), and seeding is then determined by the sum of all points received (with the highest sum receiving seed 1).

 The usual formula used for assigning points is given by